kworkflow/kworkflow/documentation/content/installanduninstall.rst

 Package Dependencies
 --------------------
 We currently support *arch* and *debian* for automatic dependencies installation.
-These are the current dependencies for *arch*:
+These are the current dependencies for *Arch*:

    .. include:: ../dependencies/arch.dependencies
-   :literal:

-These are the current dependencies for *debian*:
+These are the current dependencies for *Debian*:

    .. include:: ../dependencies/debian.dependencies
-   :literal:

 If you want to build the documentation as it is displayed on our website you also need this pip package:

    .. include:: ../dependencies/pip.dependencies
-   :literal:

 .. note::
    Our base support is Ubuntu LTS. i.e., the dependency packages installed in